jonas-wedemeyer/envolution-server/README.md

 ## Getting started

 This is the back-end repository.
-The front-end can be found at : --link to update
+The front-end can be found at [GitHub](https://github.com/jonas-wedemeyer/envolution-client)

 ### Installation